Gas pipeline shutdown starts amid German suspicion of Russia

 “We have very varied signals from Russia,” Klaus Mueller told ZDF television.
 “There are Kremlin spokespeople who say that, in combination with the Siemens turbine, they can deliver significantly more again; but there have also been very martial messages from the Kremlin.”

-On Sunday, Ukraine’s energy and foreign ministries said in a joint statement that the return of Nord Stream 1 turbines “is adjusting the sanctions regime to the whims of Russia.”
+On Sunday, Ukraine’s energy and foreign ministries said the return of Nord Stream 1 turbines “is adjusting the sanctions regime to the whims of Russia.”

 Germany and the rest of Europe are scrambling to fill gas storage in time for winter and reduce their dependence on Russian energy imports.
 Germany, which has Europe’s biggest economy, has been getting about 35% of its gas to power industry and generate electricity from Russia.